 How Does Azure Virtual Desktop Work?

 The service uses Azure Virtual Machines (VMs) to create an Azure Virtual Desktop.
-The VM hosts the virtual desktop environment or software application instance, with users accessing it remotely using either a remote app or a web browser.
+The VM (or session host) hosts the virtual desktop environment or software application instance, with users accessing it remotely using either a remote app or a web browser.

-Secure authentication and encrypted network traffic are approved and managed using Azure Active Directory.
+The architecture is split into a Microsoft-managed control plane (handling the broker and gateway) and a customer-managed data plane (your VMs and data).
+Secure authentication and encrypted network traffic are approved and managed using Azure Active Directory (now Microsoft Entra ID).
 This manages server, folder, and user-level access.
 While two employees may use the same or a similar secure virtual desktop, different security levels or roles determine what they can access.

 Data is transmitted using the Remote Desktop Protocol (RDP).
-This ensures a responsive user experience.
+With features like RDP Shortpath, this ensures a responsive user experience comparable to a local PC.
 Gone are the days when using a virtual environment slows your PC to a crawl.

-Admins can fully manage AVD environments using the Azure PowerShell command line or the consistent, easy-to-use Azure portal interface.
+Admins can fully manage AVD environments using the Azure CLI, Azure PowerShell command line, or the consistent, easy-to-use Azure portal interface.

 Key Benefits of Azure Virtual Desktop